Discovering Meditation Home Page Next Talk

 Retreatant: How can I learn to love my anger?

 Godwin: Yes that is a very good question, because we all have anger.
 Usually when we get angry, we follow it by getting angry with our anger.
-Then we feel guilty, we feel very bad.
-In a way it is a good thing also.
-But when the anger is there, if you can say it is okay, then with friendliness, with gentleness, you can learn about, discover, explore the anger.
+Then we feel guilty and we feel very bad.
+In a way, this is a good thing too.
+But if you can say to yourself with friendliness and gentleness that it is okay when the anger is there, you can learn about it, explore it, and make discoveries.
 So it is not giving into the anger, but learning from it.

 Childhood Wounds